ankatus/dsproject/README.md

 ### Playing the game
 Follow the instructions on the screen.
 Left and right arrow keys scroll through your hand if you have more than five cards

+## Other stuff
+* A log file is created in the same directory that the application .exe or .dll is in.